 Each core competency is further developed into specific knowledge areas and clinical judgments and behaviors based upon the knowledge areas.
-Redundancy is intentional so that all sections of the document are complete even as stand-alone documents.
+Redundancy is intentional so that the section under each role can stand alone.
 Competencies for each level of educational preparation are presented in a table format.
-The competencies are differentiated and progressive across the levels, and the scope of practice and expectations may be compared across the table.
+The competencies are differentiated and progressive by educational preparation.
+The scope of practice and competency level may be compared across the table.